 - Place the ball in a bowl filled with raw sesame seeds.
 Shake the bowl in a circular motion to allow the ball to roll around in the seeds.

 - Take the ball out when it’s fully covered with seeds.
 Press gently with the palm of your hands to firm up the coating.

 Now it’s time to deep fry the sesame balls.
 To ensure success, it’s crucial to follow the recommended temperature.
 I suggest that you use a kitchen thermometer (inexpensive but very handy) if you are not experienced at deep-frying.

-- Heat up the oil over a high heat.
-Turn it down to medium once the temperature reaches 125°C / 250°F. It’s quite low compare to deep-frying of other food, eg. Chinese doughnut sticks (油条) which requires 180°C / 356°F to start).
+- Heat up the oil over high heat.
+Turn it down to medium once the temperature reaches 125°C / 250°F (It’s quite low compare to deep-frying of other food, eg. Chinese doughnut sticks (油条) which requires 180°C / 356°F to start).

 - I fry 6 balls at a time.
 It takes about 6 minutes to finish.
 During the process, you will see the balls slowly rising up.
 When they reach the surface, push them down from time to time to help achieve an even colour.
 They are done once you see (between the gaps of the seeds) the dough turns bright orange.